-JLARC staff conducted 19 interviews with staff of state agencies other than DOC and BOC.
+JLARC staff conducted 16 interviews with staff of state agencies other than DOC and BOC.
 Depending on the agency, the purpose of these interviews included clarifying their responsibilities relating to jails, obtaining their perspectives on which state agencies should be responsible for jail inmate death reviews, gathering perspectives on key elements for effective death reviews, and learning about jail operations and challenges.
 Interviews were conducted with:

-- The Compensation Board; - The Department of Behavioral Health and Developmental Services (DBHDS); - The Department of Criminal Justice Services; - The Freedom of Information Advisory Council - The Office of the Chief Medical Examiner; - The Office of the State Inspector General (OSIG); - The Virginia Parole Board; and - Virginia State Police.
+- The Compensation Board; - The Department of Behavioral Health and Developmental Services (DBHDS); - The Department of Criminal Justice Services; - The Office of the Chief Medical Examiner; - The Office of the State Inspector General (OSIG) staff; and - Virginia State Police.